 import arcpy prjFile = "c:/projections/North America Equidistant Conic.prj" spatialRef = arcpy.SpatialReference(prjFile)

-Like most other classes, SpatialReference contains a number of methods and properties.
+As with most other classes, SpatialReference contains a number of methods and properties.
 Building on the previous sample, you can access the properties of spatialRef.

 import arcpy prjFile = "c:/projections/North America Equidistant Conic.prj" spatialRef = arcpy.SpatialReference(prjFile) # Print the SpatialReference's name, and type # print(spatialRef.name) print(spatialRef.type)

 Classes can be used repeatedly.
 In the following example, two unique point objects are created using the Point class:

 import arcpy pointA = arcpy.Point(2.0, 4.5) pointB = arcpy.Point(3.0, 7.0)

 The CreateObject function can also be used to create many of the objects that can be created using classes.
 However, using classes is easier and more readable.

 Tool parameters are usually defined using simple text strings.
 Dataset names, paths, keywords, field names, tolerances, and domain names can be specified using a quoted string.

 Some parameters are harder to define using simple strings; they are more complex parameters that require many properties.
 Instead of using long, complicated text strings to define these parameters, you can use classes (for example, SpatialReference, ValueTable, and Point classes).
 The documentation for each tool contains a scripting example of how each tool parameter is defined and used.

 In the following example, a SpatialReference object is created and used to define the output coordinate system of a new feature class created using the Create Feature Class tool.